learn-co-students/rails-js-assessment-cb-gh-000/README.md

 - [Practicing for Success on Learn](#success)
 - [Resources](#resources)

-In this assessment you are going to expand upon your previous rails project assessment.
-The goal is to add dynamic features to your previous rails application that are possible only through JavaScript and a JSON API.

-**Do not use `remote: true` in this application.**

 ## <a id="expectations">What to expect from the Project Review</a>

 Project reviews are focused on preparing you for [technical interviews](https://www.brightnetwork.co.uk/career-path-guides/technology-it-software-development/five-ways-stand-out-your-technology/what-expect-technical-interview/).
 Treat project reviews as if they were technical interviews, in both attitude and technical presentation.